holomodular/ServiceBricks-Work/README.md

 ## Additional

 ### WorkProcessService class
 This abstract class provides the functionality to process the ProcessDto table like a queue.
-Each derived class should set the ProcessQueue name, so the table can be used with multiple-queues
+Each derived class should set the ProcessQueue name, so the table can be used with multiple-queues.
+It relies on the ServiceBricks Cache Microservice to provide a distributed semaphore, to provide a gate with multiple servers running.

 ## Application Settings
 None